vergecurrency/raspi/README.md

   - Then you edit your fstab $sudo nano /etc/fstab
     - append the following
     - /swapfile1 swap swap defaults 0 0
-      - Then you can check it is working with &#39;free �m&#39;
+      - Then you can check it is working with linux command (free)

 Re-run the Compile command &quot;make -f makefile.unix&quot; after creating the new swap file.

-(Optional)
-If you have to compile BerkeleyDB4.8:
+(Optional) If you have to compile BerkeleyDB4.8:

 cd ~
 wget http://download.oracle.com/berkeley-db/db-4.8.30.NC.tar.gz